This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Offering Fresh Fruits and Mealworms

-- Freshness matters: Replace snacks daily to keep robins coming back.
+- Freshness impact: Replace snacks daily to increase feeding frequency.

 Using Shallow Trays and Fruit Feeders